cere-io/integration-telegram-app-bot/README.md

 ### 2. Configure Webhook Tunnel

-This bot uses webhook to retrieve updates from Telegram, so you need to expose your local server to the internet.
+This bot uses a webhook to retrieve updates from Telegram, so you need to expose your local server to the internet.
 Configure one of the tunnel solutions to work with your local 8080 port:
 - [ngrok](https://ngrok.com)
 - [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)